pghalliday/grunt-mocha-test/README.md

 - globals
 - require

+## Roadmap

+- Catch asynchronous require exceptions so that grunt does not exit early
+- Test the growl option

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].